juseonghan/mp_proj2/README.md

-# Machine Perception Project 2: Structure from Motion
+# Machine Perception Project 2: Structure from Motion by John Han and Ashley Tsang

-(someday we can write some sort of introduction) by John Han and Ashley Tsang
+(someday we can write some sort of introduction)

-## Dependencies and Setup
+## Setting up Dependencies and Running Code
 We used Python 3.6 and conda environment for this project.
 Please create a conda environment with

 `conda create --name (env name) --file requirements.txt`

-and run
+to install the dependencies.
+To run our project, type

 `python main.py --data castle`